-Selling and Administrative Expenses (OPEX), net of Other Operating Income at ₱ 13.28 billion was the same level as previous year.
+Selling and Administrative Expenses at P 14.56 billion was the same level as previous year.
 Savings on terminalling and storage expenses, outsourced services and increase in rent income were offset by higher maintenance and repairs related to service stations, depot and information technology as well as higher LPG cylinder purchases.